annebrown/redirect-f.org-to-stga/README.md

 }
 ```

-The placeholder repo is deployed on Vercel, with the new project assigned to the FROM domain.
+Deploy repo on Vercel, then assign the new project to the FROM domain.

-The project then uses Vercel's redirect tool.
+Next, open the project settings and open 'Domains'.
+Edit the domain to be directed from.

+Select `Redirect...` and `308 Permanent..` to ensure the SEO value (link equity) from the old domain is transferred to the new one.